Cloud-NC-Engineering-Thailand/tidb-multi-kube-cluster/readme.md

 <br><hr/>

-### Forward Port DNS to make cluster can communicate
+### Forward DNS IP to make both clusters can communicate each other
 Edit coredns/corednscluster1.yaml with your External Ip from cluster2 Edit coredns/corednscluster2.yaml with your External Ip from cluster1
     <details>